-- evidence of changes in the retail price of gas and electricity; - evidence of prices converging to an efficient long term cost of supply; and
+- evidence of changes in the retail price of gas and electricity; - evidence of prices converging to an efficient long term cost of supply; and - evidence that differentiated and innovative products and services are being offered to the market which meet customer preferences and needs.

-• evidence that differentiated and innovative products and services offered to the market which meet customer preferences and needs.
-33 are being 33 Principle 3, Annexure 3 of the AEMA.
+&lt;sup>34 Principle 3, Annexure 3 of the AEMA.